 Every year, millions of tons of waste end up in seas and waterways, with plastic accounting for a significant portion of the problem.

-Large plastic debris and microscopic particles known as microplastics have now been detected across the world’s oceans, from coastal regions to deep-sea environments.
+Consequently, large plastic debris and microscopic particles known as microplastics have now been detected across the world’s oceans, from coastal regions to deep-sea environments.

 Marine animals frequently ingest plastic waste or become trapped in it, often with fatal consequences.